reachael/donation-analytics/README.md

 Data is stored in `repeat_donors.txt`, Each line of this file contain these fields:

-* recipient of the contribution (or `CMTE_ID` from the input file)
+* recipient of the contribution
-* 5-digit zip code of the contributor (or the first five characters of the `ZIP_CODE` field from the input file)
+* 5-digit zip code of the contributor
 * 4-digit year of the contribution
-* running percentile of contributions received from repeat donors to a recipient streamed in so far for this zip code and calendar year.
-Percentile calculations should be rounded to the whole dollar (drop anything below $.50 and round anything from $.50 and up to the next dollar)
+* running percentile of contributions received from repeat donors to a recipient streamed in so far for this zip code and calendar year
 * total amount of contributions received by recipient from the contributor's zip code streamed in so far in this calendar year from repeat donors
 * total number of transactions received by recipient from the contributor's zip code streamed in so far this calendar year from repeat donors